top of page

 What an absolute pleasure it was to research the Iberian Peninsula.
 The most common myths I came across were of the goblin and brownie type (as a UK audience may know them).
 There is a beautifully bizarre variety of boogeymen lifted straight from Hieronymus Bosch paintings, and a mass of enchanted ladies, which are just as perplexing as any Boggle.
 We get some classic Greek mythology, as well as a solid mix of all the big hitters - Dragons, Unicorns, Vampires, Elementals, Trolls and Devils.
 As well as lesser found Hydras, Harpies, Tarasques, good lordy it's got it all!

 As usual, a massive thank you to everyone who picked up a map, you helped us get through this big gap, and you absolutely rock.
-We're hoping to have a bit more variety to share with you this year - new maps (and not just beasts), signed limited editions, larger formats, and hopefully a whole bunch of other neat stuff.
+We're hoping to have a bit more variety to share with you this coming year.

 Comte Estruch